TheNoobInventor/pi5-frigate-coral-tpu-pcie-nvme-ssd/README.md

 ## Home Assistant integration

-Home Assistant (HA) is an open source home automation platform that prioritizes local control an privacy.
+Home Assistant (HA) is an open source home automation platform that prioritizes local control and privacy.
 Users can [integrate](https://www.home-assistant.io/integrations) over a thousand different devices and services, perform
-[automations](https://www.home-assistant.io/docs/automation) with these devices, visualize smart home information using [dashboards](https://www.home-assistant.io/dashboards) with Home Assistant.
+[automations](https://www.home-assistant.io/docs/automation) with these devices, and visualize smart home information using [dashboards](https://www.home-assistant.io/dashboards) in Home Assistant.
 Your smart home system can be extended using [add-ons](https://www.home-assistant.io/addons) and can be controlled with your voice using the [Assist voice assistant](https://www.home-assistant.io/voice_control/).
 There are more Home Assistant features which can be explored on their [homepage](https://www.home-assistant.io/).

 There are four different installation methods for HA depending on the features required, these [installation methods](https://www.home-assistant.io/installation/#advanced-installation-methods) are shown in the image below.